 This section provides an overview of the steps you must take to modify an existing DMF configuration to incorporate COPAN MAID as permanent storage or as a fast-mount cache.
-For brevity, it describes the changes using examples stanza excerpts from the DMF configuration file.
+For brevity, it describes the changes using stanza excerpts from a modified sample DMF configuration file.
 You can edit this file by using DMF Manager.

-Caution: For instructions about starting and stopping DMF in an HA environment, see High Availability Extension and SGI InfiniteStorage.
+Caution: For instructions about starting and stopping DMF in an HA environment, see High Availability Guide for SGI InfiniteStorage.